 The league pioneered mini soccer, through the help of the English Football Association and Howard Wilkinson, the Direct of Football.
 Testway Youth Football League was the first league in Hampshire to adopt mini soccer and further added 9-a-side football to the mini soccer revolution, acting as the trial league in Hampshire.

 As a league, we are very proud of our contribution to the development on Mini Soccer, particularly through the work of the late Jon Holman the Leagues Secretary 2000 – 2004, who sadly died in November 2004.

 The Annual Jock McClorey Tournament is unique to the Testway Youth League.
-The tournament is based on scores throughout the season and a handicap system is calculated.
-The tournament is for the mini soccer age groups only and has run since the inception of the league in 1988.
-This competition gives teams who finish in the lower regions of their league the opportunity to challenge for trophies at the end of the season.
+The tournament was based on scores throughout the season and a handicap system is calculated.
+However, in recent year the handicap system was dropped and the competition was changed so that every age group competed for three competitions based on ability.
+The tournament is for under 11’s and below age groups and has run since the inception of the league in 1988 and maintains the original trophy.
+This competition gives teams of all abilities the opportunity to challenge for trophies at the end of the season.

 In 2007/08 season the league celebrated it’s 20-year anniversary with an under 12’s representative match against Reading FC Elite at Andover New Street.
 The Chairman and Chief Executive of Hampshire FA, John Ward and Neil Cassar attended and presented an award to the Chairman of Testway YFL in recognition of 20 year’s youth football in the area.

 In 2007/2008 season the league won its first Inter League Tournament, The Martin Turner Cup.
 Defending the cup in 2012 the TWYFL lost 2-1 to the Peter Houseman League but regained the trophy in the 2012/13 season winning 3-2.